Herb-Rubbed Sous Vide Pork Chops

 Sous Vide cooking is marvelous.
-Similar to a slow cooker, it does the work for you during the day, so you can save your precious time for other things...like lifting heavy barbells, working, taking care of the kids, or whatever strikes your fancy.
-Thanks to a genius invention called the Nomiku, sous vide is now affordable and accessible for the home cook.
+Similar to a slow cooker, it does the work for you during the day, so you can save your precious time for other things…like lifting heavy barbells, working, taking care of the kids, or whatever strikes your fancy.
+Thanks to a genius invention called Nomiku, sous vide is now affordable and accessible for home cooks.
 It allows you to make incredible recipes without spending much time in the kitchen.
 These sous vide pork chops rubbed with garlic and herbs are a cinch to make and taste like you spent hours preparing them.

 What Is Sous Vide Cooking?